WCSCourses/GenEpiLAC2024/Manuals/Sequencing&QC/Sequencing&QC.md

 --length 50 = after adapter and quality trimming, remove reads less than length 50bp

 --paired = the names of the paired FASTQ files to analyses in order

+--illumina = adapter sequence to be trimmed is the first 13bp of the Illumina universal adapter AGATCGGAAGAGC instead of the default auto-detection of adapter sequence

+--fastqc = run FastQC in the default mode on the FastQ file once trimming is complete

 Once trim_galore has finished, check the outputs.
 You should see that two new FASTQ (.fq) files have been created by trim_galore: